-As part of the experiment, I also got myself three bottles of red wine (a Cabernet Sauvignon, Shiraz, and Pinot Noir), so that me and my wife could conduct a blind test on each to see if we could taste a difference between the aerated and non-aerated wine.
-We were both a little skeptical at the start.
+This was so that my wife and I could conduct a blind test on each to see if we could taste a difference between the aerated and non-aerated wine.
+We were both a little skeptical at the start!

 I found it difficult to really tell the difference on the Pinot Noir, but funnily enough the flavor of the Cabernet Sauvignon and Shiraz was very noticeably different - and in a good way.

 Seems like that little wine aerator did the trick, and we’ve since been using it on all the red wines that we drink.

-There are a large number of them available on Amazon to choose from, but the VinoMaster is one that worked well for us, while being pretty affordable.
+There are a large number of them to choose from, but the Vintorio is one that worked well for us, while being pretty affordable.

 Do you use an aerator as part of your wine drinking routine?
 What essential kit do you use?
 Let us know down in the comments section!